-Heatmap software records user behavior on a website through collecting different kinds of interactions, such as clicks, scrolls, and hovers.
-Such tools process data in real time to instantly display any significant events on heatmaps in the color-coded form.
-The more visitors interact with a specific element, the hotter it becomes on the heatmap.
+Heatmap software records user behavior on a website by collecting different kinds of interactions, such as clicks, scrolls, and hovers.
+Such tools process data in real-time to instantly display any significant events on heatmaps in the color-coded form.
+For example, the more visitors interact with a specific element, the hotter it becomes on the heatmap.
 Cold colors like blue or green mean that visitors are inactive in this area and don’t pay attention to its content.

-The best heatmapping software is multifunctional and consists of many tools with rich functionality.
+The best heatmapping software is multifunctional and consists of many software with rich functionality.
 The most common elements of the best website analysis software are:

-- Click map tool.
+- Heatmap software.
 This software displays all website elements and areas clicked by visitors with the number of interactions.

-- Scroll map tool.
+- Scroll map software.
 This software shows how deep visitors scroll the page helping marketers to see whether the published content is relevant.

-- Sequences of clicks tool.
-This software shows in which order visitors interact with the elements on a page to reflect their navigation path.
+- Sequences of clicks software.
+This software shows how to order visitors to interact with the elements on a page to reflect their navigation path.

-- Session recording tool.
-This software records all critical interactions completed by visitors in the video-like format.
+- Session recording software.
+This software records all critical interactions completed by visitors in a video-like format.

-By combining the data from these heatmaps, web marketers and website owners can get a bird’s eye view on user behavior.
+By combining the data from these heatmaps, web marketers and website owners can get a bird’ eye view of user behavior.
 The software shows what people do on pages, when, and how.

 What is Hotjar Heatmap Software

 This heatmap software is a kit of tools for user behavior analysis.
-It comprises click, move, and scroll heatmaps, visitor recording software with session replays, and several additional tools for surveys and feedback collection.
+It comprises click, move, and scroll heatmaps, visitor recording software with session replays, and several additional surveys and feedback collection tools.
 Some of these tools are offered for free in the basic subscription plan with limited features.

-The software is usually leveraged by website owners and marketers to track how visitors behave on web resources.
+Website owners and marketers usually leverage the software to track how visitors behave on web resources.
 The heatmap information helps them improve website design, enhance customer experience, and tailor marketing efforts to every visitor.

 Heatmap Software: Plerdy vs. Hotjar

 So what are the differences between these heatmap software competitors?
-First of all, the Plerdy tool enables website owners to record data on dynamic objects with 99% accuracy, which Hotjar software cannot do.
+First, the Plerdy tool enables website owners to record data on dynamic objects with 99% accuracy, which Hotjar software cannot do.
 It also sends SEO alerts to keep you updated on the important changes on your website.
 Secondly, the standard Plerdy plan is cheaper than the equivalent subscription plan of Hotjar.

 On the flip side, Hotjar has a richer functionality than Plerdy and stronger community support.
-This tool boasts a longer history and has already released a bunch of tutorials and documents available on the web.
-Yet since Plerdy team continuously perfects its tool, the chances are that very soon they will fill this gap.
+Moreover, this tool boasts a long history and has already released many tutorials and documents available on the web.
+Yet, since the Plerdy team continuously perfects its software, the chances are that they will fill this gap very soon.

-This heatmap software is available in 6 pricing plans, ranging from a free version to an enterprise pricing.
+This heatmap software is available in 6 pricing plans, ranging from a free version to enterprise pricing.
 For the most affordable subscription, you will be asked to pay $14/month.
-Growth, Business, and Premium plans cost $29, $59, and $99 respectively.
-If you need heatmapping software for the enterprise use, you can contact the Plerdy team to discuss your needs.
+Growth, Business, and Premium plans cost $29, $59, and $99, respectively.
+If you need heatmapping software for enterprise use, you can contact the Plerdy team to discuss your needs.

 Heatmap Software: Yandex.Metrica vs Hotjar

-Whereas the Hotjar tool is mainly heatmapping software, Yandex.Metrica is designed for general website analytics.
-It provides description reports and tracks the actions of specific visitors.
-With Yandex.Metrica, you can also find out where the traffic is coming from and segment the recorded information by different attributes.
-Even though similarly to Hotjar, it includes several heatmap alternatives, they aren’t the core features of the software.
+Whereas the Hotjar tool is mainly heat mapping software, Yandex.Metrica is designed for general website analytics.
+It provides description reports and tracks the actions of specific visitors with Yandex.Metrica can also determine where the traffic is coming from and segment the recorded information by different attributes.
+Even though, similarly to Hotjar, it includes several heatmap alternatives, they aren’t the core features of the software.